Logo

 Castello di Vezio

-If you’re willing and able to embark on a 30-minute hike up the hill from Varenna, you’ll be rewarded with what could easily be the best views of the lake and surrounding hills and mountains from Castello di Vezio.
-The medieval castle was built in the 12th century and has served different purposes while it was functional.
-These include a military outpost and a dungeon.
+If you’re willing and able to go on a 30-minute hike up the hill from Varenna, you’ll be rewarded with something special.
+The amazing views of the lake, surrounding hills, and mountains from Castello di Vezio.

 Weather